 - Walking in circles

 Conventional vets will often prescribe antibiotics and medicated topical treatments.
-These medicines may help the ears clear up at first … but the problem often returns later.
+These medicines may help clear up your dog’s ears at first … but the problem often returns later.

 When you suppress symptoms without correcting the underlying disease, that’s a problem.
 And with ear infections, it’s especially bad.

 So, finding the cause of your dog’s ear problems is the key to ridding her of them once and for all.
 And that leads me to the next step …

 Diet is a huge factor, especially if your dog eats a processed diet.
 Kibble is high in refined carbohydrates, preservatives, and processed ingredients.
 And these feed the natural yeast in your dog’s body.

 She may also have a tendency for waxy buildup and discharge.
 Her ear canal is a dark moist environment that can encourage the excess growth of yeast and bacteria.

 Dogs who live a more natural lifestyle are less likely to develop ear infections.
 Make some lifestyle choices that reduce stressors:

-- Feed your dog a whole food, raw diet
+- Feed your dog a whole food, raw diet.

 - Don’t over-vaccinate.
-Talk to your vet about titers and avoid unnecessary vaccines
+Talk to your vet about titers and avoid unnecessary vaccines.

-- Avoid exposure to pesticides and chemicals in your dog’s environment
+- Avoid exposure to pesticides and chemicals in your dog’s environment.

 Excessive Ear Cleaning

 Healthy ears shouldn’t need cleaning.
 If your dog’s ears look a little waxy, try to leave them alone.
 A little wax in the ears is normal.